 What is Permanent Establishment?

-Permanent establishment (PE) is a tax concept that varies from country to country and is often included in trade agreements, but is generally understood to mean that a tax authority deems a business to have a stable and ongoing presence in the country and is therefore subject to corporate taxes and possibly VAT.
+Permanent establishment (PE) is a tax concept that varies from country to country and is often included in trade agreements, but is generally understood to mean that a tax authority deems a business to have a stable and ongoing presence of either a foreign subsidiary or an overseas branch office in the country and is therefore subject to corporate taxes and possibly VAT.

 A company’s auxiliary activities, such as preparatory work that does not generate revenue does not trigger permanent establishment status.
 The final authority on status, however, is the local tax authority.
 The burden of proof is with the company to demonstrate that the activities are auxiliary and do not warrant a permanent establishment status.